 Re-direction of resources

-Change will free-up for redeployment large amounts of money, currently being paid to publishers who add little of value to the scientific endeavour.
-This money can be redirected to provide various benefits, like remunerating referees, and especially to expand and improve library services, and to reinforce the key position and role of librarians who are, or at least should be, an essential hub at the center of all good research.
+Change will free-up for redeployment enormous amounts of money, currently being paid to publishers who add little of value to the scientific endeavour.
+This money can be redirected to provide diverse benefits, like improving library services and reinforcing the key position and role of librarians.
+They are, or should be, the hub of all good research.

-3. Smith, RL, Medical Journals Are an Extension of the Marketing Arm of Pharmaceutical Companies.
-PLoS Med, 2005.
+3. Smith, R.L., Medical Journals Are an Extension of the Marketing Arm of Pharmaceutical Companies.
+Public Library of Science: Medicine, 2005.
 2: p. e138.

 4. Lawson, Open Access Policy in the UK: From Neoliberalism to the Commons.
 Doctoral thesis submitted for completion of a PhD in English and Humanities at Birkbeck, University of London, 2018: p. http://stuartlawson.org/wp-content/uploads/2018/09/2018-09-03-Lawson-thesis.pdf.

 5. Jay, A., A New Great Reform Act.
 CPS, 2009: p. http://www.cps.org.uk/files/reports/original/111027115304-20090711PublicServicesANewGreatReformAct.pdf.

 6. Suzuki, K., et al., A Learned Society’s Perspective on Publishing.
 J Neurochem, 2016.
 139 Suppl 2: p.
 17-23.

 7. Buranyi, S., Is the staggeringly profitable business of scientific publishing bad for science?
 Guardian, 2017: p. https://www.theguardian.com/science/2017/jun/27/profitable-business-scientific-publishing-bad-for-science.